SysKitTeam/docs-point/installation/deploy-syskit-point.md

 * __SQL Password (3)__; enter the same password in the __Confirm SQL Password (4)__ field
 * __click Next (5)__ to move to the __Review + create__ tab

+{% hint style="warning" %}
+**Please note!** This is mandatory in order to **provision a new SQL server** as this is a Microsoft requirement.
+Without using the SQL credentials, it would not be possible to create the SQL server, however, after the initial deployment, the credentials will not be used further.
+{% endhint %}

 ![Azure SQL Settings Tab](../.gitbook/assets/deploy-syskit-point_azure-sql-settings.png)

 The __Network configuration__ tab enables you to __configure virtual network__ used by SysKit Point resources.